crytic/building-secure-contracts/learn_evm/arithmetic-checks.md

 }
 ```

-> It's important to note that the Solidity compiler always includes a division by zero check for all division and modulo operations, regardless of the presence of an unchecked block.
+> The Solidity compiler always includes a zero check for all division and modulo operations, irrespective of whether an unchecked block is present.
-> The EVM itself simply returns `0` when dividing by `0`, and this also applies to inline-assembly.
+> The EVM itself, however, returns `0` when dividing by `0`, which applies to inline-assembly as well.
-> If the order of the boolean expressions is evaluated in reverse order, it could cause an arithmetic check to incorrectly revert when `a = 0`.
+> Evaluating the boolean expression `a != 0 && b > type(uint256).max / a` in reverse order would cause an incorrect reversion when `a = 0`.

 We can compute the maximum value for `b` as long as `a` is non-zero.
 However, if `a` is zero, we know that the result will be zero as well, and there is no need to check for overflow.
 Like before, we can also make use of the result and try to reconstruct one multiplicand from it.
 This is possible if the product didn't overflow and the first multiplicand is non-zero.